ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.Set(alpn, "h2")
 ~~~

-- Supported algorithms, ciphersuites, groups: Used to restrict what parameters
+- Supported groups, ciphersuites, algorithms: Used to restrict what parameters
   are used by underlying transport security protocols.
-When not specified, '
+When not specified,
   these algorithms should use known and safe defaults for the system.

 ~~~